taikoxyz/taiko-mono/CONTRIBUTING.md

 After your pull request is merged, a bot will automatically leave a comment with instructions to receive your GitPOAP.
 You only receive a Taiko Contributor GitPOAP for the first pull request you merge in a given year.

+GitPoap only apply to taiko-mono, taiko-geth and taiko-client!

 # Coding standards

 ### Pull requests